 According to BIH surveys, the results of only about 7% of all conducted studies are published.
 Studies whose original hypothesis could not be proven (so-called negative studies) are often not published.
 In addition, it may happen that certain positive results that are published were not originally part of the primary hypothesis of a particular study.
 The pre-registration allows a separation of different research approaches, which is of great relevance for the evaluation of the study results or the validity of certain statistical methods (e.g. whether it was an explorative approach or whether a specific hypothesis was tested).

-The Department of Psychiatry and Psychotherapy at the Charité Campus Mitte and St.-Hedwig Hospital is therefore committed to register its clinical studies in a publicly accessible register.
+The Department of Psychiatry and Neurosciences at the Charité Campus Mitte and St.-Hedwig Hospital is therefore committed to register its clinical studies in a publicly accessible register.

 Pillar II – Continuous Education

 The technical possibilities for promoting Open Science are constantly changing.
 While a few years ago, for example, laboratory books were mainly kept in handwriting, today this can be done digitally using an electronic laboratory book.
 It has been shown that such an electronic laboratory book can not only lead to a significant increase in efficiency in daily work, but can also improve the traceability and verifiability of research results.